 In 2017, under a new administration, the FCC decided to repeal its rules.
 The repeal went into effect in 2018 despite many online protests.

-While individual countries may still decide on stronger net neutrality rules, the European Union has been setting a minimum standard since 2002.
+While individual countries may still decide on stronger net neutrality rules, the European Union (EU) has been setting a minimum standard since 2002.
+This framework is outlined in Article 3 of EU Regulation 2015/2120.
 This standard still allows telecoms to downgrade their customers’ services under some circumstances.

 Some European countries have robust net neutrality laws, such as the Netherlands and Slovenia, but others, like Portugal, allow for discriminating pricing models that by most people’s definitions violate net neutrality rules.